walterhiggins/ScriptCraft/docs/Installation.md

 If there are no errors ....
 Congratulations!
 Your Spigot Minecraft server is installed!

 You are probably used to starting Minecraft with a desktop icon and a launcher.
 We're doing the same thing but from the OS command-line.
 This will be explained soon.

+    TIP: If you ever get a Minecraft console error: "Error, this build is outdated", the reason is that you have built your Spigot JAR from a development build.
+If the game starts and it's over three days past the build date, that error displays.
+Just rebuild, stop the server, re-upload your new JAR, and restart the server.
+Now THAT is nerdy.

 ## Configuring your Server